nhsuk/mental-health-service-finder/test/performance/README.md

 ## Tests

-* `iapt-finder.jmx` includes several journeys through the application covering all pages and result page variants.
+* `iapt-finder.jmx` - journey through every page of the application.

+* `iapt-finder-typeahead.jmx` - test focussing on the typeahead used within the application.

 ## Configurable parameters